 - Bloodstream infections

 The U.S. Department of Health and Human Services (HHS) has identified the reduction of HAIs as an Agency Priority Goal for the Department.
 By September 30, 2013, HHS is committed to reducing the national rate of HAIs by demonstrating significant, quantitative, and measurable reductions in hospital-acquired central line-associated bloodstream infections and catheter-associated urinary tract infections.

 Please visit HAI Agency Priority Goals for more information on HAI specific goals, including the progress made to date.

 Please visit HHS Agency Priority Goals for more information on all of the HHS Agency Priority Goals.

 Call to Action

-In 2009, the HHS Assistant Secretary for Health created the Office of Healthcare Quality (OHQ) to support and carry out the Steering Committee’s mandate to improve healthcare quality by preventing and eventually eliminating HAIs.
-The Steering Committee developed the National Action Plan to Prevent Healthcare-Associated Infections: Roadmap to Elimination.
-At a meeting held in late 2010, subject matter experts (SMEs) met to discuss strategies to accelerate the progress towards national infection reduction goals.
+In 2009, the Steering Committee developed the National Action Plan to Prevent Health Care-Associated Infections: Road Map to Elimination (HAI Action Plan).
+At a meeting held in late 2010, subject matter experts (SMEs) met to discuss strategies to accelerate the progress toward national infection reduction goals.
 Since the 2010 meeting, several other large national meetings, as well as specific stakeholder meetings have taken place to build upon the strategies discussed at the 2010 meeting.

 - Keeping hospital patients from getting injured or sicker.
 By the end of 2013, to decrease instances of patients acquiring preventable conditions while in hospitals by 40 percent compared to 2010.